tarasmurzenkovv/url-shortener/README.md

 # Intro

 ## Before
-You need to spin up the Redis container locally
+You need to spin up the Redis container locally.
+You can use `docker-compose.yml` for that.

 ## How to run locally